tracespace/gerber-to-svg/README.md

 #### examples:
 * `gerber2svg path/to/gerber.gbr` will write the SVG to stdout
-* `gerber2svg -o some/dir path/to/gerber.gbr` will create some/dir/gerber.svg
+* `gerber2svg -o some/dir -- path/to/gerber.gbr` will create some/dir/gerber.svg
-* `gerber2svg -d drill.drl -o out gerb/*` will process drill.drl as a drill file, everything in gerb as a Gerber file, and output to out
+* `gerber2svg -d **/*.drl -o out -- gerb/*` will process any files in gerb that end in '.drl' as a drill files, everything else as Gerber files, and output to out

 ### api (node and browser)